maxk-org/syspart/README.md

 The main syspart tool by itself works fine under Ubuntu.
 Proper upstart integration is being worked on.

-5. Support kernel versions and extra patches
+5. Supported kernel versions and extra patches
 --------------------------------------------
 As of syspart-2.0 the officialy supported kernel is 3.12.
 Newer kernels should work too.